-Drag and Drop Events: There are many of Drag and Drop events some of them are listed below:
+Drag and Drop Events: There are various Drag and Drop events, some of them are listed below:

 Procedure for Drag and Drop: